JulianNicholls/React-Native-Course/README.md

 ## PROBLEMS

-If you have any problems that seem mystifying, you have exactly the same code as Stephen but you have big red messages instead of an app
+If you have any unexpected problems, where you have exactly the same code as Stephen but you have big red messages instead of an app

 **STOP THE SERVER AND RUN `npm start` AGAIN.**